LuckyHorseshoe-chan/LuckyHorseshoe-chan/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Anna Volgina.
-I am a 3-year student of BMSTU, Moscow, Russia.
+I am a master student of ITMO, St Petersburg, Russia.
 I am interested in machine learning and bioinformatics.
 Usually I use Python (numpy, pandas, matplotlib), also know C++.
 Have expirience of frontend development on React, working with databases, ROS and creating simple neural networks.